-Prerequisites and other notes: Completion of CCNA: Routing and Switching I & II.
-This course is part of a 5 or 6 credit completer program.
-Students are required to take an end of program assessment.
+Prerequisites and other notes: Completion of Cisco Networking Academy: Cyber Operations I. This course is the final class in a 6-credit completer program.
+All students in this class are required to take an industry-standard end of program assessment.